RequirementEngineering/ch-re-JorgeLozoya169868/SRS_Store.md

 ## Scope

-"Electronics Store Management System " will be an application designed to be developed in Java with a database connection, where you can create, read, update and delete products from a store.
+"Electronics Store Management System " (ESMS) will be an application designed to be developed in Java with a database connection, where you can create, read, update and delete products from a store.
 It will have as data the name of the product, an ID and its price.
 Where the user will be able to consult said information

 There are different users with different authority in the system, to which, not all users can access the data in the same way.